-Data from MTN Irancell and Mobile Telecommunication Company of Iran (Hamrahe Aval) show that growth in Iran's mobile market has accelerated every quarter since the launch of 3G/4G services in the second half of 2014.
+Data from MTN Irancell and Mobile Telecommunication Company of Iran (Hamrahe Aval) show that growth in Iran's mobile market has accelerated virtually every quarter since the launch of 3G/4G services in the second half of 2014.
+The market saw a contraction in Q415, which we believe is due to inactive sim discounting as this was offset by further growth in Q116.
 We expect growth to remain strong, but slow to a more moderate pace throughout our forecast period from 2016 - 2020.
 As well as continued positive impact from advanced data services, growth will be stimulated by the arrival of mobile virtual network operator (MVNO) players and allocation of new wholesale wireless broadband licences.
 However, as the majority of mobile subscriptions are prepaid, it is likely that there will be periods of inactive SIM discounting, posing a downside risk to our forecast.